JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_2.md

 This instruction was later repeated to the apostle Simon:

-"Jesus answered: "Simon, Simon, how many times have I instructed you to refrain from all efforts to take something out of the hearts of those who seek salvation?
+“Jesus answered: ”Simon, Simon, how many times have I instructed you to refrain from all efforts to take something out of the hearts of those who seek salvation?
 How often have I told you to labor only to put something into these hungry souls?
 Lead men into the kingdom, and the great and living truths of the kingdom will presently drive out all serious error."
 (1592)

 So telling Christians where they are wrong does not appear to find favor with Jesus and is best laid to rest for good.

-Jesus gave us an alternative, "Let the Spirit of Truth do his own work."
+Jesus gave us an alternative, “Let the Spirit of Truth do his own work.”
 (1932)

 Another failure is to approach Christians with a new revelation.
 Whereas it may work for a tiny minority, experience has shown it is not the way to go.
 There may be a multitude of reasons, prominent among them being that Christianity has been satiated with false messiahs, prophets, visionaries, and charismatic would-be leaders.
 And certainly the warning of dire penalties in the Book of Revelations for changing any biblical teaching does engender wariness about embracing new revelation.
 So what can we do?
 First we must have patience, tolerance, humility, and be as wise as serpents and as harmless as doves—all these recommendations come directly from Jesus.